-Building resilience in life and your career are paramount to moving forward.
-These career tips should help you to recover quickly and spring back from job difficulties.
+Building resilience in life and your career is paramount to moving forward.
+These career tips should help you recover quickly and recover from job difficulties.

-Whoever said looking for a teaching job or making a career change into education is not a big deal, was uninformed or they have just been fortunate with each of their career transitions.
+Whoever said looking for a teaching job or making a career change into education is not a big deal was uninformed, or they have just been fortunate with each career transition.

 And once the interview process begins, the list grows – How many are interviewing for this teaching position?